testdouble/test_data/README.md

 ````

 The purpose of the `test_data` database is to provide a sandbox in which to
-generate realistic test data by interacting with your app and then dumping the
+generate test data by interacting with your app and then dumping the resulting
-resulting state of the database for use as test data by your tests.
-Rather than
+state of the database so that your tests can load it later.
+Rather than try to
-try to imitate realistic data using factories and fixtures (a task which only
+imitate realistic data using factories and fixtures (a task which only grows
-grows more difficult as your models and their associations increase in
+more difficult as your models and their associations increase in complexity),
-complexity), your test data will always be realistic because your real
+your test data will always be realistic because your real application will have
-application will have created it!
+created it!

 The database dumps are meant to be committed in git and versioned alongside your
 tests over the life of the application.
-Its schema & data are intended to be
+Its schema & data are should be
 incrementally migrated over time, just like your production database.
 (As a
 happy side effect, this means your `test_data` database may help you identify
 hard-to-catch migration bugs early, before being deployed to production!)